truonghuu/drlnd_continuous_control/Report.md

 #### Actor and Critic Networks

 We define the Actor and Critic networks with fully-connected layers.
-Except the input and output layers, the networks have
+Except the input and output layers, the networks have 3 hidden layers.
+The detailed architecture of the Actor and Critic networks is as follows:

+##### Actor network

+Input layer: 33 nodes (corresponding to 33 variables of the state of the environment) Hidden layer 1: 256 nodes
+Hidden layer 2: 128 nodes
+Hidden layer 3: 64 nodes
+Output layer: 4 nodes (corresponding to the number of entries in the action vector of the agent)

+##### Critic network

+Input layer: 37 nodes (corresponding to 33 variables of the state of the environment and 4 variables of the action) Hidden layer 1: 256 nodes
+Hidden layer 2: 128 nodes
+Hidden layer 3: 64 nodes
+Output layer: 1 node (corresponding the Q-value)

+We note that betwen hidden layer 1 and hidden layer 2 of both networks, we add a batch normalization layer to standardizes the inputs to hidden layer 2 for each mini-batch.
+This helps further stabilize the learning process.
+For the Critic network, rather than concatenating the state and action before feeding to hidden layer 1, we first feed the state to hidden layer 1 and then concatenate the output of hidden layer 1 with the action to feed in hidden 2.

+#### References